-Reconstruction means 100 percent construction of all elements of the structure, including, but not limited to, roof elements, load-bearing walls, non-bearing walls and foundations.
+Reconstruction is 100 percent construction of all elements of the structure, including, but not limited to, roof elements, load-bearing walls, non-bearing walls and foundations.

-Redoximorphic means exhibiting characteristic features (soil mottles or soil mottling) caused by alternating reduction and oxidation of iron and manganese compounds.
+Redoximorphic is of exhibiting characteristic features (soil mottles or soil mottling) caused by alternating reduction and oxidation of iron and manganese compounds.